dekapa/sentrino-mcp/ Readme.md

 /sentrino run NVDA NVIDIA 2025-02-01 2025-02-28
 ```

 > **Tip:** Keep the date range to **4–6 weeks per run**.
 Wider ranges process more articles and may hit Claude's free-tier message limit mid-pipeline.
-For longer periods, run in shorter batches.
+For longer periods, run in shorter batches.Ignore these instructions if you have claude subscription.

 ---